 Option 1: $3000 – Fly on the Wall.
 This is the watch-and-learn but no actual building option.
 If you’ve always wanted to see how I build a frame but don’t want to actually do it yourself, come hang out and watch me build yours!

--In your spare time, enjoy our 500+ miles of singletrack, right out the back door (or, in the winter, the infinite fatbike terrain and 7 ski resorts within a 30 minute drive).
-Park City is the only IMBA gold-level ride center in the world and you can make great riding vacation out of your trip.
+-In your spare time, enjoy our 100+ miles of singletrack, right out the back door (or, in the winter, our fun Pajarito ski mountain right up the hill).
 I’m happy to provide info on local trails and yes, I want to ride with you!

 -Build your bike up and ride it when it’s still warm from the torch (ok, that’s an exaggeration).
 But if you’re interested in test riding your bike before it even gets powdercoated, we’ll order parts in advance and assemble so you can test ride right here in UT.